PrismLibrary/Prism/docs/Xamarin-Forms/4-Page-Dialog-Service.md

-﻿#Using the Page Dialog Service
+#Using the Page Dialog Service

 Displaying an alert or asking a user to make a choice is a common UI task.
 Xamarin.Forms has two methods on the Page class for interacting with the user via a pop-up: DisplayAlert and DisplayActionSheet.
 Prism provides a single **IPageDialogService** that abstracts away the Xamarin.Forms Page object dependency required for these actions and keeps your ViewModels clean and testable.
 Simply request this service via the constructor of your ViewModel, and call either the DisplayAlert, or DisplayActionSheet to invoke the desired notification.